arviz-devs/arviz/doc/source/contributing/content_structure.md

 It follows Diátaxis quite closely by using multiple captioned toctrees.

 Contribution types overview
 : Diátaxis explanation content.
-Contributing to ArviZ can be loosely undestood as a single practical craft, but it is more of multiple practical crafts coming together.
+Contributing to ArviZ can be loosely understood as a single practical craft, but it is more of multiple practical crafts coming together.